 KZN MEC for Economic Development, Tourism and Environment Affairs, Sihle Zikalala, with Tourism...

-“As a long-time Blue Flag driver in our city, I was delighted to receive the Blue Flags with Bruce Blake from the Parks and Beaches department,”said DA councillor Geoff Pullan.
+DA Councillor Geoff Pullan told The Courier, “As a long-time Blue Flag driver in our city, I was delighted to receive the Blue Flags with Bruce Blake from the Parks and Beaches department.”

-“Now it is up to all of us in the municipality, officials and residents alike, to maintain the high standards required by Blue Flag for our beaches.
-Tourism and the jobs that go with it, are really important for our city,” he added.
+“Now it’s up to all of us in the municipality – officials and residents alike – to maintain the high standards required by Blue Flag for our beaches.
+Tourism and the jobs that go with it, are really important for our city.”